-SVI Engineering, a local leader in vehicle armouring, is the official distributor of Brabus Automotive armoured products in Africa starting with the INVICTO range.
+SVI Engineering, a local leader in vehicle armouring, is the official distributor of Brabus Automotive armoured products in Africa, starting with the INVICTO range.
 The technical capability of the firm as well as its loyal customer base made it an easy choice for Brabus Automotive seeking to expand its footprint on the continent.

-The highest technical standards were also paramount for Brabus Automotive when it came to developing the new armoured vehicle based on the Mercedes-Benz G-Class.
+The highest technical standards were paramount for Brabus Automotive when it came to developing the new armoured vehicle based on the G-Class.
 Right from the very start, the overall ballistic concept was designed for a maximum protective effect corresponding to the level of OEM factory armour plating.

-Unlike with other retroactively armour plated vehicles, the components of the protection system were not individually welded into the vehicle’s bodywork structure; rather, the engineers at Brabus Automotive developed a self-contained, self-supporting, bolted structural cell, the so-called INVICTO Shelter Cell.
+Unlike with other retroactively armour-plated vehicles, the components of the protection system were not individually welded into the vehicle’s bodywork structure; rather, the engineers at Brabus Automotive developed a self-contained, self-supporting, bolted structural cell, the so-called INVICTO Shelter Cell.

 The armour components are mounted to the shelter cell without any gaps.
 Unavoidable weld seams, on the doors for example, are achieved with material overlapping and so-called labyrinths.
 The design of the upper windscreen frame is also innovative.
-Christian Draser: “For the first time anywhere in the world, we’re using protective elements here, which are produced in an additive manufacturing process in a 3D printer.
-We’re definitely the first to do it.”
+For the first time anywhere in the world, Brabus is using protective elements here, which are produced in an additive manufacturing process in a 3D printer.
+The company is the first to do it.

-The added weight of the overall vehicle due to the armour plating is comparatively low at around 1 000 kilograms, but the load-bearing capacity of the chassis must be modified to meet the high requirements of Brabus Automotive when it comes to driving dynamics and life span.
+The added weight of the overall vehicle due to the armour plating is comparatively low at around 1 000 kg, but the load-bearing capacity of the chassis must be modified to meet the high requirements of Brabus Automotive when it comes to driving dynamics and lifespan.
 The necessary adjustments cover the entire front and rear axle construction of the vehicle.
-The entire wheel suspension, for example, has been replaced by own new development, while frame reinforcements around the longitudinal beams and the spring dome increase the strength of the original vehicle structure.
+The entire wheel suspension, for example, has been replaced by new elements, while frame reinforcements around the longitudinal beams and the spring dome increase the strength of the original vehicle structure.
 The obligatory verification of the new construction included simulations using the finite element method (FEM), component analyses, stationary endurance runs and road tests.
 Thanks to this process established by Brabus Automotive, the extreme lifespan requirement can be ensured in accordance with OEM requirements, even with materials under the greatest of loads.

 Power On Demand